sara-34/algorithm-java-script/README.md

 This Function the array is displayed in the console.
 # 6. numeroMaxMin.
 This Function an array is received and the maximum and minimum are returned.
+# 7. recorrerString
+This fuction iterate a string.
+# 8. recorrerStringLetra.
+This fuction return letter.
+# 9. arrays-imprimiendoNumerosPares.
+# 10. vocalesString.